ag999git/001-mirror/08-oop2/050-ch8-multiple-inherit-super.md

 print(dog1.__mro__)
 # Output: (<class '__main__.Dog1'>, <class '__main__.Walker'>, <class '__main__.Swimmer'>, <class '__main__.Pet'>, <class 'object'>)
+# MRO is Dog1 → Walker → Swimmer → Pet → object, which is different from Dog2 due to the different order of inheritance.
+# Note: The order of method calls in action() for Dog1 and Dog2 is different due to the different MRO caused by the order of inheritance.

 # TESTING Dog2
 print("<---- Dog2 Execution ---->")